ihsanlatheef/blogpost/README.md

 # blogpost
-This is a simple CRUD with mongodb
+This is a simple CRUD with mongodb to store the posts that are added.